 We just witnessed a stunning crypto crash, but now what?
 Is Bitcoin a dead-coin walking?
 The veterans in this space are unphased because it’s not their first rodeo.
 Just like the stock market, crypto can bounce back.
-Bitcoin has already survived 7 crypto crashes so far, this is number 8.
-A 25% drop is just a flesh wound.
+Bitcoin has already survived 7 crypto crashes so far, this is number eight.
+A 73% drop is just a flesh wound.
 But if you don’t know about Bitcoin’s storied past, a double-digit pullback could send you running for the hills.
 Here is the history of past crashes, because what doesn’t kill you makes you stronger.

 - Bitcoin exists because of a financial market meltdown

 - All the times that crypto crashed and came back

 - Crypto crash #8: what happened this time?